The weird story of karma and revenge behind my Amazon trade-In & book buyback arbitrage tool.

 The reason for #4 was because even if I threw my hat in the trade-in arbitrage game, I was not a trade-in person at heart.
 Turning $100 cash into $500 credit would do wonders for my record collection (yes Amazon sells vinyl), but it went against everything I’ve done and taught over many years.
 I’m a cash person (aren’t we all).

-A good percentage of the ex-Textbook Money members said the same thing: “I invested thousands of dollars and all I’m left with is useless Amazon credit.”
+A good percentage of the ex-competitor’s members said the same thing: “I invested thousands of dollars and all I’m left with is useless Amazon credit.”

 This means I needed a tool to mine Amazon for both trade-in and cash opportunities, and offer detailed training how to both turn credit into cash, and bypass trade-in altogether by using Amazon’s trade-in store to directly make cash.

-Next step: Become an expert in the trade-in and buyback game
+How I became an expert in the Amazon trade-in and book buyback game

 Once my developer got to work, I had my own work to do.